-Robots move autonomously through the factory halls, transporting production materials from A to B. Products communicate with machines and initiate the next manufacturing steps themselves.
-And when devices identify that they need to be serviced, they automatically notify the technician.
+Robots move autonomously through factory halls and transport materials from point A to point B. Products communicate with machines, which make decisions and initiate their next production step autonomously.
+When devices determine that they need to be serviced in a timely manner, they automatically notify the technical service department.
+Centralized controls are a thing of the past.
 Welcome to the smart factory!

 Examples of Industry 4.0

 According to the Statista survey "What is the significance of Industry 4.0 for your company?", 62 percent of German companies already stated that they would be using special applications for Industry 4.0 in 2021.
 This trend is continuing and has been evident for years in the fundamental way production is changing in how it’s carried out.
 For instance, machines can communicate via smart sensors – their sensory organs, so to speak.
 They collect data, which they pass on pre-filtered to a digitally linked platform.
 This shapes the memory or brain.
 There, the machine data is merged with information from other sources, such as business applications for resource planning (ERP).
 The data is evaluated, and the necessary actions are derived from the results.